Dr Agnieszka Uflewska

 Biography

-In February 2022, Agnieszka re-joined the University of Glasgow, bringing with her a wealth of experience garnered during her tenure as a Lecturer (Adjunct) in Political Science, a university Coordinator for Internationalization, and a Chair of the Disciplinary Commission on Academic Misconduct of Students (Warsaw, Poland).
-During this period, she fostered international academic cooperation, including the intricate negotiations and oversight of the university's international partnerships, spanning Asia, North America, and Europe.
-She also took the lead in establishing and leading a university-wide team that successfully achieved the prestigious CEEMAN (Central and East European Management Development Association) International Qualification Accreditation, an accomplishment celebrated in December 2021.
-Furthermore, Agnieszka served as a local advocate for the UN PRME (Principles for Responsible Management Education) and the UN SDG (Sustainable Development Goals), spearheading the creation of the university's inaugural UN PRME SIP Report in March 2021.
-She also orchestrated interdisciplinary teams for the development of pioneering cross-disciplinary postgraduate programs, including cybersecurity for business and government, as well as women's leadership initiatives, in collaboration with esteemed local think tanks and non-governmental organizations.
+In February 2022, Agnieszka re-joined the University of Glasgow, bringing with her a wealth of experience garnered during her tenure as a Lecturer (Adjunct) in Political Science, a university Coordinator for Internationalisation, and a Chair of the Disciplinary Commission on Academic Misconduct of Students (Warsaw, Poland).
+During this period, she coordinated international partnerships with HEIs in Asia, North America, and Europe.
+She also coordinated a university-wide team that successfully achieved the CEEMAN (Central and East European Management Development Association) International Qualification Accreditation, an accomplishment celebrated in December 2021.
+Furthermore, Agnieszka served as a local advocate for the UN PRME (Principles for Responsible Management Education) and the UN SDG (Sustainable Development Goals), spearheading the creation of the university's inaugural UN PRME SIP Report, which she submitted in March 2021.
+She also orchestrated interdisciplinary teams for the development of pioneering cross-disciplinary PGT programs, including Cybersecurity for Business and Government Administration, as well as women's leadership initiatives, in collaboration with local think tanks and non-governmental organizations.

-Upon her return to the University of Glasgow in February 2022, Agnieszka maintains an unwavering commitment to mentoring, teaching, and publishing.
+Upon her return to the University of Glasgow in February 2022, Agnieszka maintains an unwavering commitment to mentoring and teaching.
 Her primary dedication lies in guiding and supporting students on their academic journeys, assisting them in the discovery, building academic confidence and nurturing of their unique academic identities.
-At the core of Agnieszka's academic pursuits stays her unwavering dedication to empower the next generation of ethical and empathetic Lifelong-Learning professionals in the Age of Artificial Intelligence.
+At the core of Agnieszka's academic pursuits stays her unwavering dedication to empower the next generation of ethical and empathetic lifelong-learning professionals in the Age of Artificial Intelligence.

 Research interests